Select or Project? Evaluating Lower-dimensional Vectors for LLM Training Data Explanations: Method: Gradient Similarity for Instance-based Explanations

 Our initial assumption is that the cosine similarity between the gradients of a paraphrased sample $s_{p_i}$ and its original counterpart $s_i$ is higher than the similarity between the gradients of $s_{p_i}$ and an other sample from the training data $s_j \in D$.
 Specifically, we test whether:

 where $i \neq j$.
 If this assumption holds, then we should also be able to retrieve the original counterpart for every {paraphrased} sample $s_{p_i}$ (Figure~\ref{fig:gradient_cosine_similarity}).
 For each $s_{p_i} \in D_p$ , we therefore test if its original $s_i$ is ranked highest among a set of candidates $\mathcal{C}_i(b) \subset D$.
-This set is formed by retrieving the top-$b$ most lexically similar samples to $s_{p_i}$ from $D$ using BM25 \citep{DBLP:journals/ftir/RobertsonZ09}.
-This candidate set is created to reduce the search space and hence computing fewer gradients.
+This set is formed by retrieving the top-$b$ most lexically similar samples to $s_{p_i}$ from $D$ using BM25 \citep{DBLP:journals/ftir/RobertsonZ09}.\footnote{yellow{Given the user prompts have a short median length of 17 words, simpler lexical-overlap measures than BM25 would likely suffice; the original counterpart is always included in the candidate set (Appendix~\ref{app:candidate_creation}).} }This candidate set is created to reduce the search space and hence computing fewer gradients.
 Our evaluation metric is retrieval accuracy:

 where $\mathbb{I}[\cdot]$ is the Iverson bracket.